planet-lia/planetization-docs/content/examples/debugging-your-code.md

 ---

-Planet Lia SDK can help you with debugging your code.
+Planet Lia CLI can help you with debugging your code.
 Usually when you run the [```play```](/lia-cli/#play) command through terminal, Cmd or PowerShell, Planet Lia CLI automatically runs the match generator and two bots that you have specified in the command.
 This is great because you can see the resulting match within seconds.
 Sometimes though, yo want to connect your bot manually to match generator and stop the match in between, step through your code with a debugger and check what is going on.